deathbeds/pidgy/docs/best-practices.md

 - When writing narrative include one unit of meaning per line.

   A sentence represents the maximum unit that can be broken up into smaller diffable units.
-This approach with create cleaner histories in revision control systems.
+This approach will create cleaner histories in revision control systems.

 [wcag]: https://www.w3.org/WAI/standards-guidelines/wcag/